apache/pekko-samples/pekko-sample-distributed-workers-scala/README.md

 ## Experimenting

-When running the appliction without parameters it runs a six node cluster within the same JVM and starts a Cassandra database.
+When running the appliction without parameters it runs a six node cluster within the same JVM and starts a Apache Cassandra database.
 It can be more interesting to run them in separate processes.
 Open four terminal windows.

-In the first terminal window, start the Cassandra database with the following command:
+In the first terminal window, start the Apache Cassandra database with the following command:

 ```bash
 sbt "runMain worker.Main cassandra"
 ```

-The Cassandra database will stay alive as long as you do not kill this process, when you want to stop it you can do that with `Ctrl + C`.
+The Apache Cassandra database will stay alive as long as you do not kill this process, when you want to stop it you can do that with `Ctrl + C`.
 Without the database the back-end nodes will not be able to start up.

-You could also run your own local installation of Cassandra given that it runs on the default port on localhost and does not require a password.
+You could also run your own local installation of Apache Cassandra given that it runs on the default port on localhost and does not require a password.

 With the database running, go to the second terminal window and start the first seed node with the following command: